 Long exposure photographs change the way we see the world.
 Time is compressed so things that move become a soft blur, or disappear altogether.
-Stationery objects stand out agains the flow of time.
+Stationery objects stand out against the flow of time.

-To get great results requires the correct equipment and the right skills.
-This workshop will give you just that.
+To get great results requires specialist knowledge, this workshop will give you just that.

 1. Introduction to Long Exposure

-ND1000 filter to fit the lens you will be using.
-If you don’t own one, I recommend Gobe mid-level filters which are great quality and good value.
+ND1000 filter to fit the lens you will be using is useful, but not essential.
+If you don’t own one, I recommend Urth filters.
+They are great quality and excellent value too, and they plant trees in rain forests with every purchase.
 Do check the thread size of your lens.

-Strong footware – (I use hiking boots).
+Strong footwear for beach use – (I use either hiking boots or Derri boots).
 You may get your feet wet, so a change of shoes for driving home.

 Suitable clothing for the weather